artefactual/atom-docs/user-manual/add-edit-content/authority-records.rst

 with archival materials, typically as :term:`creators <creator>`.
-Typically, authority records contain information about the authorized form of name and other forms of name by which the actor is known, dates of existence, relevant adminstrtive or biographical history details, and other contextual information; additionally, roles in :term:`events <event>` and relationships with archival materials are also captured and expressed.
+Typically, authority records contain information about the authorized form of name and other forms of name by which the actor is known, dates of existence, relevant administrative or biographical history details, and other contextual information; additionally, roles in :term:`events <event>` and relationships with archival materials are also captured and expressed.